andrewkoji/Housing_Linear_Model_Project/README.md

 - `sqft_patio`- Square footage of outdoor porch or deck space
 - `bedrooms` - Number of bedrooms
 -`sqft_garage`- Square footage of garage space
+- `school_rating` - Engineered based on data scraped from the GreatSchools API

 Other numerical variables:
 - `sqft_lot` - Square footage of the lot